 And there you have it.
 It's as easy as that!
 This is truly The Best Potato Soup Recipe.
 Loaded with the delicious, satisfying, comfort food flavors of potatoes and bacon.
 Perfectly cheesy, and creamy, and dunk-able.
 This easy soup recipe has it all!

-Did you make one of my recipes?
-Please take a moment to fully rate this recipe.
-Also, if you are on Pinterest, please feel free to leave a comment there and a photo if you have one!
-Follow Seanna's Kitchen and share this recipe with your friends on Facebook or Instagram and subscribe my mailing list for ALL the latest recipes!
+Did you love this recipe?
+If you make this recipe and love it, stop back and give it a 5-star rating ⭐⭐⭐⭐⭐ and leave a comment.
+THANK YOU!!
+Follow Seanna's Kitchen and share this recipe with your friends on Facebook, Instagram and Pinterest and subscribe my Newsletter for ALL the latest recipes!
 We'd love to hear from you!

 xo ~ Seanna